 L'Oréal Act for Dermatology: A commitment to accessible skin health for all

-According to a study published in The Lancet Global Health Metrics, 2.1 billion people worldwide suffer from skin conditions .
-In response to this major public health challenge, the L'Oréal Group, in partnership with the World Health Organization (WHO) Foundation, has launched the L'Oréal Act for Dermatology.
+According to a study published in The Lancet Global Health Metrics, 2.1 billion people worldwide suffer from skin conditions.
+In response to this major public health challenge, the L'Oréal Group, spearheaded by its Dermatological Beauty Division, has launched the L'Oréal Act for Dermatology.
 This ambitious program represents an investment of 20 million euros over five years and aims to make skin health a universal right, accessible to all.

 The reality of dermatological deserts